That thou art blamed shall not be thy defect,

 Mistress, the youth is in a logical relation to the other two entities, Nature

 (the sovereign mistress) and the Mistress.
-By contrast, the rival poets focus
+By contrast, the alien Poets focus

 exclusively on the external qualities of the youth.
 The Poet accuses them